• Contact

 Table of Contents:

-1. Introduction: Engaging creatively with past and present assets to forge new futures 2.
+1. Introduction: engaging creatively with past and present assets to forge new futures 2.
 Stories and identity in community development 3.
 Public discourse and social learning in the rethinking of community 4.
 Governance, experiment and reform for rediscovering strengths 5.
 Leadership and participation engendering new perspectives for community development 6.
 An approach to reflection and re-evaluation of community assets and futures 7.
-Concluding: creating spaces for rethinking development paths Annex: A creative catalogue of methods for reconsidering assets and strategy
+Conclusion: creating spaces for rethinking development paths Annex: A creative catalogue of methods

 More